 The fields in the BSR MAC CE are defined as follows:

-- Buffer Size: The Buffer Size field identifies the total amount of data available according to the data volume calculation procedure in TSs 38.322 and 38.323 [3] [4] across all logical channels of a logical channel group after all MAC PDUs for the NR-UNIT have been built (i.e. after the logical channel prioritization procedure).
+- Buffer Size: The Buffer Size field identifies the total amount of data available according to the data volume calculation procedure in TSs 38.322 and 38.323 [3] [4] across all logical channels of a logical channel group after all MAC PDUs for the reference slot have been built (i.e. after the logical channel prioritization procedure).
 The amount of data is indicated in number of bytes.
 The length of this field is TBD bits.